joeyklee/quant-humanists-2019/WEEK_02.md

 This week in Quant Humanists, we will discuss the value of you and your data.
 We will take a thoughtful look into data sharing and publishing and privacy.
 Here we will examine the various ways our personal data is used for and against us and strategies for protecting our privacy (e.g. obfuscation) while still accessing the services that help us make sense of our lives.

-We will also spend time this week to do a technical dive into some tools and technologies that will enable your data handling and visualizaiton.
+We will also spend time this week to do a technical dive into some tools and technologies that will enable your data handling and visualization.
+Specifically we look over data types and create our first web based application for collecting structured data.

 ### MATERIALS
 - SLIDES: